vebbis321/thel.foo/content/posts/validation/index.md

 ## Why is this a bad approach?

 ### Duplication
-The first problem I faced by following most of the tutorials/articles online was that by using a ViewModel I had to duplicate the validation process for each screen.
+The first problem I faced by using a ViewModel I had to duplicate the validation process for each screen.
 Why?
 Each validation was now in the scope of a single ViewModel, and that ViewModel was tightly coupled with the ViewController for that screen -- NameViewModel with NameViewController, EmailViewModel with EmailViewController etc.

 ### Forcing a ViewModel
+The second problem was that the ViewModel felt more forced, what do I mean by that:
+ - In production code I found the validation code in the class for the custom textFields.
+Which makes a lot more sense.
+Why?
+If it's outside our textField we have to implement it every single time we use the textField.
-The second problem was that the ViewModel felt more forced; the screens were fairly simple, and I didn't need another reference type for the validation of the text input.
+ - The screens were fairly simple, and I didn't need another reference type for the validation of the text input.
 So I thought there must be a better way.
 And there is!

 ## Start with a protocol
 Whenever you're developing classes for behavioral purposes and you've created some behavior that's hard to replicate, think protocols.
 What do I mean by behavioral purposes, think of what we are actually trying to achieve with our NameViewModel class.
 We're not trying to create a layer between us and a specific service class, where we can transform the models into actual data for our view, no, we have just created a validation behavior.
 The same goes for if we created a class for drawing behavior.
 We will again restrict ourselves to the scope of our class and the limitations of classes.